-Table 2 presents the estimates of β_1 from equation (1) for the outcome of logged total WIC enrollment.
-Panel A presents estimates using TWFE and Panel B presents estimates from the estimator described in Sun and Abraham (2021) hereinafter SA.
-Column (1) contains the baseline estimates which includes only the log of total population control.
+Table 2 presents the estimates of $\beta_j$ (for $j \ge 0$ ) pooled into a set of two-year effects for the outcome of logged total WIC enrollment.
+Columns (1) and (2) present estimates using TWFE and columns (3) and (4) present estimates from the estimator described in Sun and Abraham (2021), hereinafter SA.
+Columns (1) and (3) contain the baseline estimates which includes only the log of total population control.
 Thus, all of our estimates can be interpreted as percentage changes in WIC enrollment rates following NP FPA.
-Column (2) adds the full set of controls.
-Column (3) removes the first three years post-FPA to estimate a long-run impact of NP FPA.
-This is inspired by a breadth of evidence suggesting that the effects of NP FPA take years to materialize given rigidities in contracts, practice agreements, and within-practice norms (see Smith (2021) for a discussion).
+Columns (2) and (4) add the full set of controls.